-Darling Quarter, Sydney, Australia
+Darling Harbour, Sydney, NSW, Australia

 The Darling Quarter is a major rejuvenation project aimed at urban development in the south-eastern part of Darling Harbour precinct in Sydney, Australia.
 It involves the redevelopment of the 1.5ha former SEGA World Complex site, into commercial office and leisure space in Sydney’s Central Business District (CBD).